So, it’s 2019, and you have finally decided to quit procrastinating. Now, you’re thinking of starting a Blog, your very own blog. Excellent decision!

 Perhaps, you’re still left with a tinge of doubt, wondering if it would be worth the trouble.
 There you are, asking yourself: “why should I start a blog?”
 Here’s a quick rundown of why blogging is an activity that will be worth your time.

-Why You Should Start Your Blog
+Why You Should Think of Starting a Blog

 1. Blogging helps you create a personal space for self-expression.
 It’s an excellent way to share your ideas and experiences while connecting with people that share the same interests.
 Whatever your interests are, blogging provides a pool where you can share your story, contribute your content.